 You should not use this medicine if you are allergic to acetaminophen (Tylenol) or oxycodone, or if:

 you have severe asthma or breathing problems;

-you have a bowel obstruction called paralytic ileus; or
+you have a blockage in your stomach or intestines, including paralytic ileus; or

 you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

 Some medicines can interact with oxycodone and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.

 To make sure this medicine is safe for you, tell your doctor if you have: